cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

   [...]
 spec:
   backup:
-    target: "prefer-standby"
+    target: "primary"
 ```

-The `prefer-standby` policy will ensure backups are run on the most up-to-date
+When the backup target is set to `prefer-standby`, such policy will ensure
-available secondary instance, falling back to the primary instance if no other
+backups are run on the most up-to-date available secondary instance, falling
-instance is available.
+back to the primary instance if no other instance is available.

-By default, when not specified, target is automatically set to take backups
+By default, when not otherwise specified, target is automatically set to take
-from a primary.
+backups from a standby.

 The backup target specified in the `Cluster` can be overridden in the `Backup`
 and `ScheduledBackup` types, like in the following example: